 The revenue collected from the 1 Mil are dedicated to several key areas: classroom size reduction, art, music, PE, library, and Career/Technical Education.
 Additionally, the renewal will allow the School System to fund vital safety measures such as school resource officers.
 All expenditures are carefully reviewed by an independent Oversight Committee.
 All of these are important initiatives but I want to highlight Career/Technical Education and Safety.
 Continue reading

 There are so many incredible things happening in our community.
-The coming months will see the announcement of new primary employers and major expansions by existing primary employers.
+Significant new facilities are under construction for the McLane Company and Cardinal LG.
 The Power Plant Business Incubator continues to help innovative and scalable startups primarily in the areas of technology, health care, and communications.
-The downtown area continues to generate enthusiasm with the new midtown plan, an ever-growing line up of restaurants and stores, and the long awaited hotel project set to break ground by the end of summer.
+The downtown continues to generate enthusiasm with the new Hilton Garden Inn under construction, an ever growing line up of restaurants and stores, and more residential options in the works.
 All of this excitement and growth is in large part the result of our partners.
 Thank you for your engagement and investment in moving Ocala and Marion County forward.

 Leadership Ocala Marion

 Spring brings warmer weather, high school proms and graduations, and the beginning of planning for the CEP’s amazing leadership programs.
 For more than 30 years, Leadership Ocala Marion (LOM) has been training and providing opportunities to train new generations of leaders on the needs of this community and how they can engage.
 Continue reading